 The answer depends on how crucial your data is.
 Everyone should back up computer files at least once a week, but if you are running a business, you should consider backing up your computer files every day.
 Doing this you will ensure that your files are always up to date, and if a crash or a theft does happen, you won’t lose important data.

-So just know this: back up, back up often, and keep your backups in a secure place.
+So just know this: back up and keep your backups in a secure place.
 Back up before downloading new programs that expose your computer to malware and viruses.